ffvv0123/Data-Structures/README.md

 ###### A Data Scrutures is a collection of data values, the realationships among them, and the functions of operations that can be applied to the data.

 ###
+The algorithm meets the following conditions

+- Input: There must be at least 0 inputs.
+- Output: There must be at least 1 outputs.
+- Obviousness: The meaning of each instruction should be clear and unambiguous.
+- Finiteness: It must be terminated after a limited number of steps.
+- Validity: Each instruction must be a piece of paper, a pencil, or a computer-enabled operation.

+###

+###
 # Description of cal_scores.c
 ######